North Carolina continues to keep fatal deer disease at bay - WWAY TV

-The Citizen-Times in Asheville reported Friday that state officials found no evidence of the disease in more than 3,000 white-tailed deer that were killed during the 2018-19 hunting season.
+The Citizen-Times in Ashville reported Friday that state officials found no evidence of the disease in more than 3,000 white-tailed deer that were killed during the 2018-19 hunting season.

 Earlier this year, the state’s Wildlife Resources Commission approved a ban on imports of whole deer carcasses to prevent the spread of the disease.